BharatNextGenTech/internsproject/readme.txt

 git commit -a -m "any change msg"

-git push origin om
+git push origin main

 #if i want to pull from git hub chanes
-git pull origin om
+git pull origin main